ariwaranosai/acfun-LDA/README.md

 acfun-LDA
 =========

-twitter-LDA used in data from acfun
+Acfun-LDA based on twitter-lda used in data from acfun